memor24/terraform-onpremise/01_Docker/README.md

-# Docker Resources Provision with Terraform
+# Provision of Docker with Terraform

 This will create Docker resources to run a container on a local network.